microsoft/vscode-react-native/doc/debugging.md

 }
 ```

-## Debugging React Native Hermes
+## Debugging React apps with Hermes enabled

 Hermes is the new JavaScript engine optimized for running React Native apps on Android.
 It improves app performance and decreases app size.

-To enable Hermes you are required to use at least version 0.60.2 of React Native.
-You also need to edit your `android/app/build.gradle` file and rebuild your Android app.
-You can find the complete instruction [here](https://facebook.github.io/react-native/docs/hermes/).
+To enable Hermes for your app please follow [this official instructions](https://facebook.github.io/react-native/docs/hermes/).

+Debugging apps with Hermes enabled is currently experimental and don't fully support all the features that are available for stable debugger.
+Please, see [this issue](https://github.com/microsoft/vscode-react-native/issues/1073) for more details about the implementation progress.

 If you use Hermes engine, you are required to choose one of the following configurations:
  - React Native Direct: Debug Android